renskiy/fabricio/examples/service/stack/README.md

 ## Deploy

-Before proceed you must initialize Docker swarm cluster first by running following command:
+Before proceed you have to initialize Docker swarm cluster by running following command:

     fab swarm-init

+*Note: use `fab swarm-reset` to reset cluster*

 After cluster has been successfully initialized everything is ready to work with stacks: